CAROLINA COSSE, MAYOR OF MONTEVIDEO AND CURRENT PRESIDENT OF UNITED CITIES AND LOCAL GOVERNMENTS (UCLG)

 Why is it important for cities to talk about the future?

 It is very important that cities organically come together.
 In general, I think that the problems one mayor faces might be similar to what their other colleagues face.
-This happened to me when I talked to mayors from the most diverse places like the United States, Europe, Africa, and Latin America.
+This happened to me when I talked to mayors from diverse places like the United States, Europe, Africa, and Latin America.
 This shows that we are all in the same place at the end of the day.
 So, there is an issue of proximity that the work imposes on us, and there is an issue of responding to the needs of the grouping of people.
 It is very important that cities have many areas where we can share experiences, collaborate and be productive.

 UCLG adopted the Pact for the Future of Humanity in October last year.
 It is the first time the organisation has presented itself as a feminist organisation.
 And in this collective of which you spoke, what value would we place on feminisms for a Pact for the Future for Humanity?